 - Job outlook in 10 years: 11%

-An article on Forbes said that machine learning engineering is the best job in the US.
+According to Forbes machine learning engineering is the best job in the US.
 Having good communication skills is vital as machine learning engineers tend to work as a part of a larger team of data analysts, data administrators, etc.